oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/iso2dfd_dpcpp/README.md

 ﻿# `ISO2DFD` Sample

-ISO2DFD: Intel® oneAPI Data Parallel C++ Language Basics Using 2D-Finite-Difference-Wave Propagation
+ISO2DFD: Intel&reg; oneAPI Data Parallel C++ Language Basics Using 2D-Finite-Difference-Wave Propagation

 The ISO2DFD sample refers to Two-Dimensional Finite-Difference Wave Propagation in Isotropic Media.
 It is a two-dimensional stencil to simulate a wave propagating in a 2D isotropic medium and illustrates the basics of the DPC++ programming language using direct programming.